 CVM 745 Clinical Skills IV (45 lab hours=1.5 credits) - Students will continue to develop expertise in handling and interpretation of general physical examination findings in large animals (equine, bovine, small ruminants).
 Students will demonstrate continued progress toward mastery of psychomotor skills for surgery including aseptic technique, anesthetic monitoring, and using a spay model.
-Theriogenology skills including dystocia management and fetotomy will be introduced.

-CVM 746 Introduction to Anesthesia & Analgesia (30 lecture hours=2 credits) - This course serves as an introduction to veterinary anesthesia, analgesia, and peri-operative case management.
-The lectures presented at the beginning of the semester will lay the foundation for the basic principles of anesthesia, relying on the student to review and be familiar with basic pharmacology and physiology presented in previous semesters.
-The lectures presented at the end of the semester will build on the fundamentals learned from previous lectures and how to apply them to species and disease specific cases.
+CVM 746 Introduction to Anesthesia & Analgesia (30 lecture hours=2 credits) -

+This course serves as an introduction to veterinary anesthesia, analgesia, and peri-operative case management.
+It will lay the foundation for the basic principles of anesthesia and analgesia, relying on the student to review and be familiar with basic pharmacology and physiology presented in previous semesters.
+This course is also a prerequisite for the Applications in Anesthesia & Analgesia course in the 5th semester of the curriculum, in which students will apply the knowledge learned in the introductory course to formulate specific anesthetic plans for various species and cases with pre-existing conditions or comorbidities.

-CVM 747 Introduction to Surgery (37 lecture hours=2.5 credits) - This course will cover principles of surgery and surgical diseases, including aseptic technique, perioperative patient care, and basic principles of surgical procedures.
-Application of anatomic knowledge to surgical approaches and continued psychomotor skill mastery, to include suture patterns and ligatures, will also be included.
+CVM 747 Surgery II (23 lecture hours=1.5 credits) - This course will cover principles of surgery, including aseptic technique, fracture healing, perioperative patient care, and basic principles of surgical procedures and techniques.
+Application of anatomic knowledge to surgical approaches will also be included.

-CVM 748 Professional Skills IV (15 lectures=1 credit) - Students will be introduced to more complexities related to client communication, communication regarding the physical exam of patients, second opinions and referrals, telehealth & telemedicine and mental well-being.
+CVM 748 Professional Skills IV (1 lectures + 28 lab hours=1 credit) - Students will be introduced to more complexities related to client communication, communication regarding the physical exam of patients, second opinions and referrals, telehealth & telemedicine and mental well-being.
 Students will demonstrate continued development in communication, leadership, and professional skills related to the increasing complexities of the profession.